rockettheme/docs/Docs/wordpress/plugins/rokgallery/rokgallery_widget.md

 ---
 title: RokGallery: Widget Guide
-description: Your Guide to Setting Up and Using RokGallery Widgets for Joomla
+description: Your Guide to Setting Up and Using RokGallery Widgets for WordPress
 breadcrumb: /wordpress:WordPress/!plugins:Plugins/rokgallery:RokGallery

 ---